AdobeDocs/analytics.ko-KR/help/components/calculated-metrics/cm-reference/cm-adv-functions.md

 ## Approximate Count Distinct (dimension)

 Returns the approximated distinct count of dimension items for the selected dimension.
-The function uses the HyperLogLog (HLL) method of approximating distinct counts.&nbsp; It is configured to guarantee the value is within 5% of the actual value 95% of the time.
+The function uses the HyperLogLog (HLL) method of approximating distinct counts.
+It is configured to guarantee the value is within 5% of the actual value 95% of the time.

 ```
 Approximate Count Distinct (dimension)